exakat/exakat-docs/Reference/Rules/Php/Php80UnionTypehint.rst

   Union typehints allows the specification of several typehint for the same argument or return value.

 Several typehints are specified at the same place as a single one.
 The different values are separated by a pipe character ``|``, like for exceptions
+Nullable is reported as union type.
+Mixed and iterable are not reported as a union type.

+Union types are a PHP 8.0 new feature.
+They are not compatible with PHP 7.4 and older.

 .. code-block:: php